 Ancient Fields

-Through the centuries old fields were used by farmers to get rid of dirt, many times coming from houses/ local inns which swept their dirt out on the streets.
-This way many clothing and everyday items found their way on those fields.
+Through the centuries old fields were used by farmers to get rid of dirt, most times coming from houses/ local inns which swept their dirt out on the streets.
+This way many clothing buttons/ buckles and everyday (lost or discarded broken) items found their way on those fields.

-Of course, many different items can be found on those fields.
-I categorized these – select one of the links below to view the most interesting per category:
+I categorized my findings – select one of the links below to view my personal most interesting found items per category:

 (Silver) Coins